RichGuk/rich.grundy.io/src/blog/2024-02-14-creating-extra-modifier-keys.md

 A significant portion of my desktop workflow revolves around changing workspaces or moving apps between them.
 Consequently, I tend to overload the number row for this, assigning each workspace a number.
-To help me reusing the number row, I use these Hyper/MEH modifiers.
+To help me reuse the number row, I use these Hyper/MEH modifiers.

 My modifiers: